-Guidance7 indicates that "it is important to provide supporting information to strengthen the rationale for the read-across".
+3. Specific issue for the read-across between DMA category members and DMAOs rationale for the read-across".
 The set of supporting information should allow to verify the crucial aspects of the read-across hypothesis and establish that the properties of the Substance can be predicted from the data on the source substances.
 The observation of differences in the toxicological properties among some members of a category is a warning sign.
 An explanation for such a difference resulting in a contradiction between the similarities in properties claimed in the read-across hypothesis and the observation of different properties needs to be provided and supported by scientific evidence.